Ongaku: Background

 Tokyo Jihen had dissolved in 2012 and had only briefly unofficially reunited on December 31, 2016, as Shiina Ringo's backing band in the 67th NHK Kōhaku Uta Gassen.
 On January 1, 2020, Tokyo Jihen released a surprise digital single, "Erabarezaru Kokumin", and announced a tour of Japan titled "Live Tour 2020 News Flash", beginning February 29.
 In February, the band announced their 5-song EP News would be released on April 8, 2020.

 On April 23, 2021, it was announced that the band would release their first full album after resuming activities on June 9, which is "Rock Day".
 At the same time, the album art and new artist photos of the band members were released, and a special site for the album was opened.
 On May 13, the music video of "Ryokushu", which was pre-distributed at the end of March, was released on YouTube.
 On June 3, as the album's release was approaching, a teaser video of the album was released.

 Recording

 The recording of the album itself started in 2018, before the announcement of the band's reunion, and "Ryokushu" and "Aka no dōmei" were completed first.
 Recording continued intermittently after that until the band announced their reunion on January 1, 2020.
 Shiina wrote the lyrics for the new songs from January to March 2021, and recorded the songs to finish the whole thing.

 This album includes various genres such as hip-hop, funk, soul, and rock.
 Additionally, Shiina said the album's chord work as "may be more jazz than funk", citing Miles Davis and Roy Hargrove as similarities.
 As with previous releases by the band and Shiina Ringo, the track listing has certain symmetries.
 Tracks 6 ("青のID", "Blue Period") and 8 ("赤の同盟", "Red Alliance") are both named after colors, while odd-number songs all feature male vocalists.
+The single "Blue Period" (青のID) served as the theme song of the 2020 film Sakura.